Garvpreet-35520863/ict171-server/README.md

 1. Go to https://github.com/settings/tokens (you need to be logged in).

-2. Click "Generate new token" (or “Generate new token (classic)”).
+2. Click "Generate new token classic”.

-3. Give it a name, e.g., ICT171 project token.
+3. Give it a name ICT171-Server project token.

 4. Set an expiration date (e.g., 30 days or longer if you want).

 5. Under Select scopes, check:

     repo (Full control of private repositories) — this lets you push and pull code.

     You can leave other scopes unchecked for this purpose.

-6. Click Generate token.
+7. Click Generate token.

-7. Copy the token immediately (you won’t see it again).
+8. Copy the token immediately (you won’t see it again).

 **Using the PAT in your terminal when Git asks for password**